bigfix/developer.bigfix.com/site/reference/types/bes-fixlet.md

 # custom flag of &lt;bes fixlet&gt;

-Returns `True` if the specified BES Fixlet message is custom.
+Returns `True` if the specified BES fixlet is custom.

 # custom site flag of &lt;bes fixlet&gt;

-Returns `True` if and only if the specified Fixlet message resides in a custom site.
+Returns `True` if and only if the specified fixlet resides in a custom site.

 # custom site of &lt;bes fixlet&gt;

-If the specified Fixlet message resides in a custom site, this inspector returns the corresponding site object.
+If the specified fixlet resides in a custom site, this inspector returns the corresponding site object.

 # cve id list of &lt;bes fixlet&gt;

-Returns a string containing the list of CVE (Common Vulnerabilities and Exposures) ID numbers associated with the specified Fixlet message.
+Returns a string containing the list of CVE (Common Vulnerabilities and Exposures) ID numbers associated with the specified fixlet.

 # default action of &lt;bes fixlet&gt;

-Returns an object representing the default action for the specified Fixlet message.
+Returns an object representing the default action for the specified fixlet.

 # digest file name of &lt;bes fixlet&gt;

-Returns the file name of the .fxf file that contains this Fixlet message, or the empty string if the Fixlet message does not come from a digest file (i.e., it is a custom Fixlet).
+Returns the file name of the .fxf file that contains this fixlet, or the empty string if the fixlet does not come from a digest file (i.e., it is a custom Fixlet).

 # display category of &lt;bes fixlet&gt;